First Time Home Buyer Programs in Chicago, Illinois

 Across the United States, there are home buying grants, assistance options, and programs to take advantage of.

 To refresh your memory on the classic mortgage loans, read this article, here.

 However, did you know there are other options available?

 Depending on the state and town you live in, there are specific local programs you may be eligible for.

-To keep it comprehensive and simple, here are some common loans, grants, assistant and programs available throughout the United States and Illinois.
+To keep it simple, here are some common loans, grants, and programs available throughout the United States and Illinois.

 The U.S. Department of Agriculture (USDA) offers homebuyers an assistance program that primarily focuses on specific rural areas and suburban buyers.

 Although the word ‘agriculture’ is mentioned, you don’t need to purchase or manage a farm to be eligible.

 However, metropolitan areas are usually overlooked, while rural areas are almost always eligible.

 A USDA loan is similar to an FHA or VA loan.
 This program allows buyers to get low mortgage interest rates, with little to no down payment.